 Let’s get the basic facts out of the way: We were founded in 1834, making us one of the oldest research institutions in the nation.
 We’re one of just 62 members of the Association of American Universities—the pre-eminent group of research institutions in North America—and ranked in the top two percent of universities by the Carnegie Foundation for the Advancement of Teaching.
-Nearly a third of our 13,500 students are enrolled in graduate programs.
+More than a third of our 13,600 students are enrolled in graduate programs.

 Our graduate students are enrolled in programs in one of these nine schools: